Stocks rise on Wall Street after retail sales post big gain

 AP Business Writer

-Stocks rose on Wall Street Tuesday as investors reviewed solid earnings reports from key retailers and an encouraging update on consumer spending.
+Stocks closed higher on Wall Street Tuesday as investors reviewed solid earnings reports from big retailers and a surprisingly strong report on consumer spending.

 The government reported that Americans largely shrugged off higher prices last month and stepped up their spending at retail stores and online.
 The Commerce Department said retail sales rose 1.7% in October.
 That’s the biggest gain since March and up from 0.8% in the previous month.